neurobioinfo/pathwayAnalysis/README.md

 ii Run GSEA analysis, this function uses gseKEGG from "ClusterProfiler" to find KEGG pathways.

 ```
 gseaKEGG<-gseaKEGG_analysis(foldchanges, "<output_directory>")
 ```

-iii Look at the pathways csv file and generate a list of interesting pathways example
+iii Look at the found pathways and create a list of interesting pathways.
+In RStudio: Look at pathways results table displayed in console In CC clusters: Scrool up to look at the command output to find the list of enriched pathways In both cases, create a vector including all pathways ID, of which you want to generate a GSEA plot and pathway image. example

 ```
 pathways<-c("hsa04360", "hsa05168", ...)
 ```

-iv Create GSEAplot and KEGG image for chosen pathways This function uses and it uses Pathview to generate pathway images
+iv Create GSEAplot and KEGG image for chosen pathways This function uses Pathview to generate pathway images

 ```
 go_gseaKEGGplot(gseaKEGG, foldchanges, pathways, "<output_directory>")
 ```

 ### 10. KEGG enrichment analysis
-You can use this function to test if enrichment of KEEG pathways in a subset of genes.
+You can use this function to look for enrichmed KEEG pathways in a subset of genes.
 For example, you can run this function for a list of significant DEG genes.

 i.
 Create a gene Rentrez IDs lists from the DEG subset list
 ```
 res_entrez_subset<-add_entrezid(DEG_list)